Support Trailers From Hell with a donation to help us reduce ads and keep creating the content you love! Donate Now

 by TFH Team

-John Frankenheimer’s 1965 World War II film is a admirable attempt to fuse the action genre with art-house drama a la The Wages of Fear.
+John Frankenheimer’s 1965 World War II film is an admirable attempt to fuse the action genre with art-house drama a la The Wages of Fear.
 Thanks to Frankenheimer’s clean craftsmanship and star Burt Lancaster’s ambivalent performance – part rough and tumble leading man, part existential anti-hero – the movie succeeds on most counts.
 Burt is…

 The Trial